pydicom/pydicom/doc/guides/plugin_table.rst

 **Known limitations**

-* Much slower than the other plugins
+* *RLE Lossless*: Much slower than the other plugins